 Working animals are used for activities such as carrying goods, agriculture, law enforcement and therapy.
 The daily care of these animals must meet all requirements for physical, behavioral and mental health.
 Animals must not be trained or motivated by punitive means, forced to exert themselves to excess, or work under harsh conditions causing undue stress or injury.
 Equipment must be comfortable and not cause pain or injury.
 Animals must be allowed adequate rest and opportunities to relax and exercise natural behaviors.

 Military search and rescue and therapy animals in particular must also be ensured outlets for coping with the emotional burdens that they absorb through their work.

 the use of animals in science and in medical and non-medical preparations

-The use of animals in scientific research should be minimised and alternatives should be pursued based on the principles of the 3 ‘Rs’ – Refinement of procedures to eliminate suffering, Reduction in the numbers of animals used, and Replacement of animals with non-animal alternatives when these exist.
+The use of animals in scientific research should be minimized and alternatives should be pursued based on the principles of the 3 ‘Rs’ – Refinement of procedures to eliminate suffering, Reduction in the numbers of animals used, and Replacement of animals with non-animal alternatives when these exist.

 Wild animals and their parts and derivatives should not be used in medicinal and non-medicinal preparations because the trade has proved to be inhumane and unsustainable.
 Alternatives made of non-endangered herbal and synthetic materials should be sustainably used instead.